Trump threatens to ruin ‘60 Minutes’ exclusive by airing own copy of interview

-President Trump said Tuesday he’s considering posting his interview with Lesley Stahl of “60 Minutes” before it’s scheduled airtime so viewers can see “what a fake and biased interview is all about.”
+President Trump said Tuesday he’s considering posting his interview with Lesley Stahl of “60 Minutes” before its scheduled airtime so viewers can see “what a fake and biased interview is all about.”

 “I am pleased to inform you that, for the sake of accuracy in reporting, I am considering posting my interview with Lesley Stahl of 60 Minutes, PRIOR TO AIRTIME!”
 Mr. Trump tweeted.
 “Everyone should compare this terrible Electoral Intrusion with the recent interviews of Sleepy Joe Biden!”